lindali0401/lindali0401.github.io/_pages/about.md

 ### Industry Projects

+- **Rocket – AI-Powered Vocabulary Learning App**
+  Co-founded an educational startup project with two teammates, originating from the TU Berlin course *Projektorientierte App- und Web-Entwicklung*.
+  The app integrates AI-generated exercises with personalized review mechanisms to enhance language learning efficiency.
+  Currently in the process of seeking investment opportunities and applying for startup fellowships.

+  > Further details coming soon.

 - **ReDaQ – Intelligent Data Quality Management Platform**
   Independently developed a full-stack web application for the ReDaQ project using Flask (Python), integrating Rasa for dialogue management and LLaMA3 via API.<br>
   Designed custom dialogue flows, crafted prompts to align with user intents, and implemented a Retrieval-Augmented Generation (RAG) pipeline to support context-aware responses.